mengeling/silvercar-cancellation-predictor/README.md

 ## Results

 I achieved 80% accuracy, 84% precision, and 63% recall using XGBoost's implementation of a gradient boosting classifier.
+The confusion matrix in figure 1 shows the number of correctly and incorrectly labeled cancellations and finished rides.

 &nbsp;
 &nbsp;
 ![Confusion Matrix 1](/images/confusion_matrix.png)
+*Figure 1: Confusion matrix for 0.5 threshold*
 &nbsp;
 &nbsp;